Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-How acceptance and commitment therapy for thoughts works
+How acceptance and commitment therapy for thoughts and values works

-- Contact with the present moment – also called psychological flexibility, means learning to be more mindful and present in the current moment to gain a greater sense of self and events without judgment.
+- Contact with the present moment: Also called psychological flexibility, it means learning to be more mindful and present in the current moment to gain a greater sense of self and events without judgment.
+This act of being present can promote behavior change for clients.

-- The Observing Self – you are not your thoughts or feelings, and you can learn to consciously observe, experience, and process them without attaching your self-value or identity to them.
+- The observing self or self-as-context: You are not your thoughts or feelings, and you can learn to consciously observe, experience, and process them without attaching your self-value or identity to them.

-- Committed action – developing and choosing effective action and concrete goals related to the chosen values.
+- Committed action: Developing and choosing effective action and concrete goals related to the chosen values.
+Committed action is often essential for incorporating changes toward a more positive behavior.

 Reminders for ACT